 Once it’s done, put flowers in it and let them rest.
 Just make sure that the flowers have space, so they don’t dry while being squished.

 Final Step: Leave hydrangeas until dry

 Be patient and wait until the flowers are completely dry.
-The most important thing is, keeping the same level of water in the container.
-Surely, this is how we can preserve some of its beautiful colors.
+The most important thing is, to keep the same level of water in the container.
+Surely, this is how we can preserve some of its beautiful colours.

 When you make some, please share some pictures with us!